Carl A. Schenck: Early life

-Schenck was born on March 25, 1868 in Darmstadt in what is now the state of Hesse, Germany.
+Schenck was born on March 25, 1868, in Darmstadt, now the state of Hesse, Germany.
 He was the son of Olga Cornelia Alewyn and Carl Jacob Schenck.
 The Schenck family became wealthy as goldsmiths in Darmstadt in the 17th century, rising to prominence and filling many local government positions.
 His grandfather was a chief forester in Hesse.

 Schenck attended the Institute of Technology in Darmstadt, graduating when he was eighteen years old in 1886.
 He studied botany in Darmstadt before enrolling in college.
 He then attended the University of Tübingen School of Forestry.
 However, Schenck had to withdraw from the school because of a severe lung infection.

 After recovering from his illness, Schenck enrolled in the forest school of the University of Giessen in 1888.
-There, he studied under visiting professor Dietrich Brandis, considered the world's leading forester at the time.
+There, he studied under visiting professor Dietrich Brandis, who was considered as the world's leading forester at the time.
 In 1890, Schenck became a forest assessor for the state forest service in Hessen; such service was required as part of his degree.
-In the summers between 1891 and 1894, he worked as an assistant and secretary to foresters Brandis and Wilhelm Philipp Daniel Schlich.
+In the summers between 1891 and 1894, he worked as an assistant and as a secretary to foresters Brandis and Wilhelm Philipp Daniel Schlich.

 Schenck completed his Ph.D. degree in early 1895, summa cum laude.
 At Giessen, he also passed law examinations.